PrasanH/pdf_QA/README.md

 # pdf_QA
-To get question and answers from a pdf
+To get Answers to questions from a pdf

 ![Alt-Text](Docs/Images/question_doc.PNG)